 Prorogation (pronounced 'pro-ro-ga-tion') marks the end of a parliamentary session.
 It is the formal name given to the period between the end of a session of Parliament and the State Opening of Parliament that begins the next session.
-The parliamentary session may also be prorogued before Parliament is dissolved, ahead of a general election.
+The parliamentary session may also be prorogued for a short time before Parliament is dissolved, ahead of a general election.

 How is prorogation marked?

 The Queen formally prorogues Parliament on the advice of the Privy Council.